 Real estate brokers can work as independent real estate agents or have other agents working for them.

 The biggest distinction between the three is that a broker can work on his or her own, while an agent or associate has to work under a licensed broker.
 A hybrid position, referred to as a real estate associate broker, is an agent who is working toward achieving a broker’s license.
-Associate brokers have to work under a licensed broker but many share in the brokerage profits above and beyond the typical agent commission.
+Associate brokers have to work under a licensed broker but many shares in the brokerage profit above and beyond the typical agent commission.